 Textbook: Greenwood, Jeremy.
 Numerical Methods for Macroeconomists.
-New material will be placed online.
+Available as a Study.Net TEXTPAK.

 (Background-optional): Gilat, Amos.
 MATLAB: An Introduction with Applications, 5th Edition, 2015.

 Programming Language: MATLAB (from Mathworks).

 There cannot be a language more universal and more simple, more free from errors and obscurities,....more worthy to express the invariable relations of natural things than mathematics.
 It interprets all phenomena by the same language, as if to attest the unity and simplicity of the plan of the universe, and to make still more evident that unchangeable order which presides over all natural causes.
 Joseph Fourier, Analytical Theory of Heat, 1822